asynkr/hrm-interpreter/README.md

 ### So I can program my scripts outside of the game?

 I guess!
-You'll still need to check the game levels to know your memory constraints, but you can write your scripts in your favorite editor.
+You'll still need to check the game levels to know your inputs and memory constraints, but you can write your scripts in your favorite editor.
 There are also some vscode plugins that can help you with that
 (like [this](https://marketplace.visualstudio.com/items?itemName=grub4k.hrm-language) or [that](https://marketplace.visualstudio.com/items?itemName=jasonwthompson.human-resource-machine-language-support), though I haven't tried them).